 To qualify for work on this degree, a student must have an endorsement in Biology, Mathematics, Chemistry, Physics or Physical Science and meet the general requirements for entrance to graduate studies.
+Send a copy of your professional teaching certificate to Dr. Kerri Skinner, 302B Bruner Hall, University of Nebraska at Kearney, Kearney, NE 68849.
 Admission to degree work is contingent upon evaluation of transcripts.